 Transformational planning and organizational change is the coordinated management of change activities that enable users to adopt a new vision, mission, or system.
 MITRE systems engineers assist in formulating a strategy and plans, and in leading and communicating change.
 The Transformation Planning and Organizational Change topic contains articles on Performing Organizational Assessments, Formulation of Organizational Transformation Strategies, Stakeholder Assessment and Management, Effective Communication and Influence, and Planning for Successful User Adoption.

-MITRE engineers need to understand the mechanisms used by the government to "govern" systems engineering and the capabilities required to accomplish the tasks of the enterprise.
+MITRE engineers need to understand the mechanisms the government uses to "govern" systems engineering and the capabilities required to accomplish the tasks of the enterprise.

-Governance is the activity of governing.
-It relates to decisions that define expectations, grant power, or verify performance...governance relates to consistent management, cohesive policies, processes and decision-rights for a given area of responsibility .
+Governance is the act of governing.
+It relates to decisions that define expectations, grant power, or verify performance ... governance relates to consistent management, cohesive policies, guidance, processes and decision-rights for a given area of responsibility .

-IT Governance primarily deals with connections between business focus and IT management.
-The goal of clear governance is to assure the investment in IT general business value and mitigate the risks that are associated with IT projects .
+IT governance primarily deals with connections between business focus and IT management.
+The goal of clear governance is to ensure the investment in IT general business value and mitigate the risks that are associated with IT projects .

 Governance engineering requires MITRE staff to work on the social engineering and social networking aspects of systems engineering by using, and sometimes working around, the governance structures.
 Governance in this area is defined as where the interdependent people, processes, and technology come together to accomplish the required actions to implement the needs of and evolve the enterprise.